bonitasoft/bonita-doc/md/manage-users.md

 The actor filter is applied when the task instance is created.
 This is known as **dynamic task assignment**.
 The actor filter is applied and a shorter list of users is returned (in this case, just superExpert).

-Dynamic task assignment using `getPossibleUsersOfPendingHumanTask` re-evaluates the actor mapping including any actor filters.
+Dynamic task assignment using `getPossibleUsersOfPendingHumanTask` re-evaluates the actor mapping.
-It is useful if your organization changes after a process instance is started and you need to modify the list of users who can perform a task.
+It is useful if your organization changes after a process instance is started and you need to modify the list of users who can perform a task

+If there is any Actor Filter specified for the given task, dynamic task assignment does not have any effect.
+In such case, there is another [method](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/org/bonitasoft/engine/api/ProcessRuntimeAPI.html#updateActorsOfUserTask(long)) that can be used as a separate call to force the re-execution of the actor filter and thus update the list of possible users.

 Finally, it executes the task for the fist user on the list.
 This "execute for" feature is not available in the Community and Teamwork editions.
 ```groovy